Photographing White Sands National Park, New Mexico

 What to pack in your camera bag

-When packing camera gear for White Sands, don't bring every lens you own.
-I would first pack a medium telephoto lens (24-70mm or 24-105mm), then a wide-angle variable zoom (eg, 16-35mm).
+When packing camera gear for White Sands, I would bring a medium telephoto lens (24-70mm or 24-105mm), then a wide-angle variable zoom (eg, 16-35mm).
 A third telephoto lens (70-200mm) could also be helpful for distant shots to compress the dunes against the San Andreas mountains, or tightly cropped abstract shots, but I'd only bring one if you have space and don't mind carrying extra weight.
-Also pack and use lens hoods to help mitigate flare and bright reflections.
+Also pack and use lens hoods to help mitigate flare and bright reflections (I made this mistake and lived to regret not mounting a hood).

 Hiking with camera bag in White Sands